 There are lots of options when it comes to choosing screencasting software.
 We have listed some suggestions below, but there are other solutions out there that will work just as well.
 All you need is a way to easily record your screen and download the finished video as an .MP4 or .FLV.

 Offline - Mac

-- Keep them short; otherwise, the potential buyer will lose interest.
+- Keep them short; otherwise, the potential customer will lose interest.
 Try to limit your preview to 10-30 seconds in length.

 - You are not required to speak in your video.
-It's encouraged; however, if you do not have a microphone available, your voice isn't required.
+It's encouraged; however, if you do not have a microphone available, your voice is not required.

 - Many authors record multiple videos for their items, including for the purposes of documentation.
 While only one video may be used for your featured preview, you can link to more from within your item's description section, as well as your help file.